 Importantly, entities in Lightning are not enforcing the immutability of the money supply or enforcing other consensus rules; they’re merely routing individual payments.

 If certain super-nodes are perceived as problematic in terms of privacy or in terms of censoring transactions, users can build channels around them.
 That optionality is the key to decentralization.
-The Lightning network involves an evolving set of nodes and channels, with old channels being removed and new channels being built as needed by its various participants.
+The Lightning Network involves an evolving set of nodes and channels, with old channels being removed and new channels being built as needed by its participants.
 Market forces dictate where the liquidity goes.

 This was how the Internet looked back in 2005:

-And here’s that zoomed-in snapshot of part of the Lightning network that I showed earlier, which shows how similar its structure is to the Internet, except that Lightning is more decentralized because any individual node can directly connect to many other nodes, in addition to routing payments through super-nodes if they want.
+And here’s that zoomed-in snapshot of part of the Lightning Network that I showed earlier, which shows how similar its structure is to the Internet, except that Lightning is more decentralized because any individual node can directly connect to many other nodes, in addition to routing payments through super-nodes if they want.

-In fact, some Lightning-like networks do exist on some other blockchains, but they are tiny compared to what exists on the Bitcoin network.
+In fact, some Lightning-like networks exist on some other blockchains, but they are tiny compared to what exists on the Bitcoin network.

 However, it gradually built up more and more channels for years, which made it increasingly reliable to send and receive payments.
 Liquidity is a major network effect variable; it’s why certain stock and commodity exchanges remain the primary stock and commodity exchanges for decades or even centuries.
-People go to where liquidity is, and that creates more liquidity, which brings more people, and that creates more liquidity.
+People go to where liquidity is, which creates more liquidity, which brings more people, and that creates more liquidity.
 Lightning has a self-reinforcing network effect that is extremely hard to replicate, and it’s growing month by month.

 Lightning is a network effect built on top of a network effect, and both reinforce each other.